BioSchemas/map2model/README.md

 1. Clone your fork to your local computer.
 1. If you added a new specification, copy the entire folder from *map2model > docs > spec_files* into the top level of the local copy of **specifications**.
 1. If you changed an existing specification copy the *specification.html* file from the specification subfolder in *map2model > docs > spec_files* into the appropriate specification folder in the local **specifications** repo.
-1. Check everthing is OK.
+1. Check everything is OK.
 If it is, commit your changes.
 Then push to the GitHub hosted version of your fork.
 1. Make a **Pull Request** of your specifications repository fork:
       - Go to the GitHub webpage and choose your fork of the main **specifications** repository.
       - Click the button called *Create new pull request*